From The Story of Dartmouth, by John P. Martin:

 A few days since Messrs.
 Starr shipped 40 packages of skates to Montreal, which were manufactured at Dartmouth.
 They have upwards of 20 men employed and turn out weekly large numbers of skates and hundreds of kegs of nails.
 The firm can manufacture skates cheaper than the article can be imported from England.
 Much of the apparatus used in the manufacture of the skates was invented by Mr. Forbes who is foreman of the works.

-•The Condran house was built about 1859 by John Condran, and was the first dwelling erected in North Woodside.
-It stood on the spot of the n~w Marvin house opposite North Woodside School.
-For some years it was the only human habitation between “Sunnyside” and McMinn’s (page 226).
+The Condran house was built about 1859 by John Condran, and was the first dwelling erected in North Woodside.
+It stood on the spot of the now Marvin house opposite North Woodside School.
+For some years it was the only human habitation between “Sunnyside” and McMinn’s.
 Both sides of what is now the busy thoroughfare of Pleasant Street were then bordered by thick forests teeming with rabbits, partridge and other wild life.
 Soldiers regularly travelled th« lonely road back and forth to Fort Clarence, but traffic to the Passage was mostly by water except for an occasional ox cart load of hay, bound for Halifax market.
 The old Condran house was burned down in 1940.
-William Condran died In 1947, having llvod In the neighborhood for 88 years.
+William Condran died In 1947, having lived In the neighborhood for 88 years.
 James Condran, another sen of John, lived there over 92 years.
 He died In 1954.

 Severe weather came early in February to freeze the harbor for five days, and thus tie up the ferries.
 The story continued: